seabreeze-project/seabreeze/README.md

 - **Cron System:** Schedule commands to run automatically in containers based on a defined schedule.
 - **Docker API Proxy:** Control and restrict access to Docker endpoints.
 - **Recipes:** Automatically set up projects using predefined workflows.
-- **Shell Mode:** Run Seabreeze commands in an interactive shell-like interface.

 ## Contributing